bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Calvinus Asina.md

 - Proficiency: +2

 ### Offense
 Calvinus is not a fighter, melee or ranged.
-He keeps his distance and primarily uses eldritch blast.
+He keeps his distance and primarily uses eldritch blast, taking advantage of its repelling capabilites.

 | Weapon | Attack Bonus | Damage | Notes |
 | ---- | ---- | ---- | ---- |